SICKAG/SICK-Sensor-Starter-Kits/docs/vision/vision_getting_started.md

 # Getting Started with the Vision Starter Kit

 You are now ready to get started with the Vision Starter Kit.
-Follow along the instruction below **or scroll down to the tutorial video**.
+Follow along the instruction below to setup the sensor.

 ## Setup Vision Sensor